Ofsted

 • Early years provision (schools only) Education inspection framework (EIF) - GOV.UK (www.gov.uk)

-Continued focus on safeguarding built around three core areas – identify, help, manage.
+Continued focus on safeguarding.
 Inspectors will judge whether safeguarding is effective or ineffective.

 • Puts the curriculum at the heart of the framework.